davepar/gcalendarsync/README.md

 ## How to Sync

-In the spreadsheet, select the desired sheet (tabs at the bottom of the spreadsheet) and then look for a "Calendar Sync" menu and choose "Update to Calendar".
+In the spreadsheet, select the desired sheet (tabs at the bottom of the spreadsheet) and then look for a "Calendar Sync" menu.
+Choose "Update from Calendar" or "Update to Calendar" depending on the direction you want to sync.
 The first time you run it, a dialog will pop up asking for authorization to manage the calendar and spreadsheet.
 Depending on the number of changes, the script runs in a few seconds to a few minutes.